lbaehren/lofarsoft/src/PyCRTools/documentation/source/tutorial.rst

     >>> plt.xlabel(avspectrum.getKey("name")+" ["+avspectrum.getUnit()+"]")
     >>> plt.ylabel(frequencies.getKey("name")+" ["+frequencies.getUnit()+"]")

+Note that the array entries need to be converted to vectors (using the :func:`vec` method) when they are given as arguments to the plotting command.

 To plot the time series of the entire dataset, we first read in all samples from all antennas::